eCommerce

 Buyer’s remorse is more relevant than ever.

-So, as an eCommerce business, you may ask yourself — what’s behind this behavior?
+From the perspective of an eShop, however, you want to ask yourself — what’s behind this behavior?
 And what can I do to minimize it?

 What Is Buyer’s Remorse?